Elk Grove Village, Illinois: Religion

 The Lutheran Church of the Holy Spirit in Elk Grove Village remains the only church plant still in existence which was planted and pastored by the Rev. Dr. Martin E. Marty.
-Though Dr. Marty became a founding influence in the Evangelical Lutheran Church in America, because the church was planted within the Lutheran Church - Missouri Synod, it remains a member church of the Lutheran Church - Missouri Synod.
+Though Marty became a founding influence in the Evangelical Lutheran Church in America, because the church was planted within the Lutheran Church – Missouri Synod, it remains a member church of the Lutheran Church – Missouri Synod.
 Another prominent Pastor there was the Bishop Roger Pittelko of the English District of the Lutheran Church – Missouri Synod.

 The Roman Catholic Archdiocese of Chicago operates the area's Catholic churches.
 On July 1, 2020, St. Julian Eymard Parish and Queen of the Rosary Parish will merge, with the latter having both the combined church and the school.